 The Importance of Practical Definitions

-A new definition of wilderness and wild areas has now been developed by Wild Europe’s Wilderness Working Group.
+A definition of wilderness and wild areas has now been developed by Wild Europe’s Wilderness Working Group.
 It builds on the existing IUCN Category 1B classification, adapting it to a European context.

 One of the main reasons for the absence of a coordinated strategy on wilderness and large natural habitat areas in Europe was the lack of a common working definition.

 There are many different words for ‘wilderness’ and ‘wild’ and it is impossible to adequately promote, protect or restore an area if the qualities one is focusing on remain unclear, or are understood differently according to geographic location, individual perception or local culture.

 Equally, if inappropriate definitions are employed, this can itself create an obstacle to achieving conservation objectives.
 Whilst the words ‘wilderness’ or ‘wild’ can evoke strong support in some quarters, they can lead to confusion among traditional conservationists and provoke negative reaction from landholding or farming interests whose resource has produced a well tended landscape which they do not wish to see ‘reverting to scrub’.

 Wildness - what's in a word?